paudley/py_qa/tooling/catalog/strategies/STRATEGIES.md

 The files in this directory define reusable strategies that tools reference in `tooling/catalog/languages/…`.
-Strategies keep behaviour declarative by mapping catalog configuration to factories exported from `pyqa.tooling.strategies`.
+Strategies keep behaviour declarative by mapping catalog configuration to factories exported from `pyqa.catalog.strategies`.

 Each strategy file is a JSON document with the following top-level structure: